 A recurring issue in geotechnical studies is that populations of samples (the number of measurements to be associated to each layer) are often limited.
-In that case, it is recommended to rely on the expertise of the geotechnical engineer, who can assess the representativeness of data, the natural variability of the unit, and the sensitivity of the soil property to the occurence of the limit state under consideration.
+In that case, it is recommended to rely on the expertise of the geotechnical engineer, who can assess the representativeness of data, the natural variability of the unit, and the sensitivity of the soil property to the occurrence of the limit state under consideration.
 When defining the characteristic values, the geotechnical engineer should use the above general concepts as guidelines.

 6.2.5.
-Selecting the design parameters
+SELECTING THE DESIGN PARAMETERS